MrDOS/fishtail/Fields.md

 ===============

 Two parameters must be sent to Fishtail in order to successfully store a fishing
-session: `session`, containing the JSON-encoded fishing session data, and `secret`, containing a secret key designated on a per-consumer basis by the operator of the API endpoint.
-The `session` data must be `POST`ed; `secret` can be provided via either `GET` or `POST`.
+session: `sessions`, containing the array of JSON-encoded fishing session data, and `secret`, containing a secret key designated on a per-consumer basis by the operator of the API endpoint.
+The `sessions` data must be `POST`ed; `secret` can be provided via either `GET` or `POST`.

 Response